Berdych confirms retirement

 The 13-time ATP Tour singles champion missed the last five months of the 2018 season and was only able to play 22 matches this year.

-Berdych's career was recognised during a ceremony at the O2 Arena on Saturday, where he said: "The feeling I went through in my last official match was one that told me I tried absolutely everything, but the end result is how it is.
+Berdych's career was recognised during a ceremony at the O2 Arena, where he said: "The feeling I went through in my last official match was one that told me I tried absolutely everything, but the end result is how it is.

 "The level I was always chasing, the top results, being in the top positions [of the ATP Rankings]… My body doesn't allow me to do so.